 The Superintendent or designee shall perform fingerprint-based criminal history records information checks and/or screenings required by State law or Board policy for employees; student teachers; students doing field or clinical experience other than student teaching; contractors' employees who have direct, daily contact with one or more children; and resource persons and volunteers.
+The Board President shall ensure that these checks are completed for the Superintendent.
 He or she shall take appropriate action based on the result of any criminal background check and/or screen.